-2:6 And so it was, that, while they were there, the days were accomplished that she should be delivered.
-3Galatians 4:4 says "But when the time had fully come, God sent forth his Son, born of a woman, born under the law."
+- 2:6 And so it was, that, while they were there, the days were accomplished that she should be delivered.
+Galatians 4:4 says "But when the time had fully come, God sent forth his Son, born of a woman, born under the law."
 The phrase "had fully come" speaks of something that is complete and fully developed.
 It means that God had prepared all of history from the beginning for this special moment; He had set the stage for the entrance of His Son into the world.
-Mary was about to give birth; she was about to deliver.

-2:7 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.
+Mary was about to give birth to deliver the Son of God into the earth realm. - 2:7 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.
 Mary and Joseph had arrived in Bethlehem but there was no room in the inn; all the rooms were full.
-There were so many people in town to pay their taxes, that they had to go to the stable; or it was a little cave cut into the hillside behind the inn.
+There were so many people in town to pay their taxes, that Mary and Joseph had to go to the stable; or it was a little cave cut into the hillside behind the inn.
 This was not the place Mary had imagined delivering her baby.
 However, she delivered her firstborn son; the Son of God.
 He was wrapped in swaddling clothes (that is, strips of cloth).
-Swaddling clothes kept a baby warm and gave it a sense of security.
+Swaddling clothes kept a baby warm and gave a sense of security.
 The swaddling clothes would protect its internal organs, and this custom of swaddling infants is still practiced in many Eastern countries.
 The baby was laid in a manger which was a feeding trough that fed the animals.
 Could you imagine, the Messiah in such an humiliating and lowly place?

-II.
-THE ANGELS'S PROCLAMATION LUKE 2:9-14
+III.
+ANGELS LUKE 2:8-14